jessewriter/javaRESTexample/README.md

 List of CityDistances objects
 http://localhost:8082/DistanceREST/rest/distances

-Show me a list of distances less than {x}
+Show me a list of distances less than {x} x is an integer representing miles http://localhost:8082/DistanceREST/rest/distances/x
-http://localhost:8082/DistanceREST/rest/distances/x

 Update a distance with PUT